 Liz has been a secret shopper for the last year and has a decade of retail work experience.

-My New Year's resolution for 2020 was to make a little extra money and to have some fun.
+My New Year's resolution for 2020 was to make a little extra money and have some fun.
 Since I work in a salaried position, I knew the money part wasn't as simple as putting in some extra hours at the office, so I started looking around online.
-I looked at Craig's List and Monster.com and other places where people would find gigs.
-I didn't want to drive Uber, and I don't have an extra room to rent out with Airbnb.
+I looked at Craigslist and Monster.com, and other places where people would find gigs.
+I didn't want to drive Uber, and I didn't have an extra room to rent out with Airbnb.
 What could I do that would fit my schedule and talents?
 Then, I started seeing listings for secret shoppers.

 I'd considered secret shopping in the past, and I've heard that many programs are scams.
-I took some simple steps like setting up an email address specifically for the secret shopping programs, did some research for some good apps and websites, and then I jumped in.
+I took some simple steps, like setting up an email address specifically for the secret shopping programs, did some research for some good apps and websites, and then jumped in.

-The Mattress Shop or The Tale of Two Salesmen
+1. The Mattress Shop (A Tale of Two Salesmen)

 Some shop tasks require shoppers to interact with salespeople to see if they are doing everything their company requires.
 This could include introducing themselves to customers with a proper greeting, advising of current promotions, asking customers to upgrade beyond their original requests, and closing the sale.